 Claims due to disabilities account for approximately 30% of claims reported to the EEOC.
 The number of such claims has been on the rise since 2010.

-Here are some examples of cases that were won against employers who fired workers (or rejected job applicants) with disabilities (source: EEOC).
+Here are some examples of disability discrimination settlements and lawsuits that were won against employers who fired workers (or rejected job applicants) with disabilities (source: EEOC).

 - A certified nursing assistant with asthma was awarded $51,000 after her employer forced her to supervise patients on their smoking breaks.
 The employer failed to accommodate her request of not having to fulfill the task, and terminated her after she refused to do so.

 - A customer service representative with bipolar disorder and depression was awarded $135,000 after her employer terminated her, instead of accommodating her request for extended medical leave to treat herself.

 - An optician with generalized depression, anxiety, and post-traumatic stress disorder was awarded $53,000 because her employer denied her accommodation request to bring her service dog to work.
 The claim also states that the optician was later fired for her request.

 - An employee with degenerative disc disease was awarded $110,000 after he was wrongfully terminated without the employer actually determining whether his disc disease affected his ability to perform his job duties.